SysKitTeam/docs-spdockit/configure-and-extend-spdockit/extend-spdockit/download-spdockit-extensions.md

 {% endtab %}

 {% tab title="Document Usage" %}
-Extend SPDocKit with additional reports that help you detect old documents on your farm.
+Extend SPDocKit with additional reports that help you detect old documents in your SharePoint farm.
 After installation, you can find two new reports under the **Analytics & Usage Report** section in the **Document Reports** folder.

 | SPDocKit version | Extension version |  |